-If remote working is not carefully managed it can pose a high risk to the protection and control of business data; outside the office environment it can prove more difficult to manage blocked IP addresses, data access and data storage across the many devices that employees are now using.
+If remote working is not carefully managed it can pose a high risk to the protection and control of business data; outside the office environment, it can prove more difficult to manage blocked IP addresses, data access and data storage across the many devices that employees are now using.

 Remote Workforce Vulnerabilities

-The new remote working adoption rates created by Covid-19 comes with high risks: Poorly secured WiFi, weak passwords, and vulnerable collaboration tools leave many employees open for attack outside the normal office environment.
+The new remote working adoption rates created by Covid-19 comes with high risks: Poorly secured WiFi, weak passwords, and vulnerable collaboration tools leave many employees open to attack outside the normal office environment.

 In March 2020, Marriott Hotels suffered a large data breach which was reported to have stemmed from hackers accessing login credentials of just two employees.
 This breach alone was reported to have affected 5.2 million of their loyalty card holders.

-Generally, the more data that is stolen or compromised, the more the attack costs to recover from; IBM recently reported that the average data breach now costs US businesses $3.92 million and that the average time to identify an contain a data breach is 280 days.
+Generally, the more data that is stolen or compromised, the more the attack costs to recover from; IBM recently reported that the average data breach now costs US businesses $3.92 million and that the average time to identify and contain a data breach is 280 days.

 Multi Factor Authentication is a Must Have for all Remote Workers

 Multi-Factor Authentication (MFA), supplements a login password with two or more pieces of additional information, such as a one-time code, pin, fingerprint or face recognition.
 MFA ensures access is granted to the specified user only and enables the business to manage access easily.